 But now, after implementing forest restoration practices on my property, I'm helping native Florida wildlife return.

 My wife, Kitty, and I developed Jubilee Orchards, 50 acres of organic highbush blueberries just east of Tallahassee.
-I'm restoring much of it back to longleaf pine - one of the most diverse and endangered ecosystems in North America.
-In fact, in 2022 and 2023, I was named one of Florida's 500 Outstanding Leaders for leadership in agriculture by Florida Trend Magazine.
+I'm restoring much of it back to longleaf pin - one of the most diverse and endangered ecosystems in North America.